scramjetorg/transform-hub/docs/host/classes/Host.md

 Setting up handlers for general Host API endpoints:
 - creating Sequence (passing stream with the compressed package)
 - starting Instance (based on a given Sequence ID passed in the HTTP request body)
-- getting sequence details
+- getting Sequence details
-- listing all instances running on the CSH
+- listing all Instances running on the CSH
-- listing all sequences saved on the CSH
+- listing all Sequences saved on the CSH
-- instance
+- Instance

 #### Returns